 - The header MUST be attached to the windrower to perform this procedure.
 The cab display module (CDM) automatically adjusts its programming for each header.
-For more information, refer to 4.5 Attaching and Detaching Headers, page 206. - The recommended knife overload speed is 75% of knife speed.
+For more information, refer to 4.5 Attaching and Detaching Headers, page 203. - The recommended knife overload speed is 75% of knife speed.

 - 1. Turn ignition key to RUN, or start the engine. - 2.
 Press PROGRAM (A) and SELECT (C) on cab display module (CDM) to enter Programming Mode. - WINDROWER SETUP? is displayed on the upper line. - NO/YES is displayed on the lower line. - 3.
 Press right (B) arrow to select YES.
-Press SELECT (C). - · SET KNIFE SPEED? is displayed.

-Current overload speed is displayed on the lower line.
+Press SELECT (C). - SET KNIFE SPEED? is displayed. - 4.
+Press SELECT (D) until KNIFE OVERLOAD SPD? is displayed on the upper line. - Current overload speed is displayed on the lower line.